djma777/100-days-of-code/r2-log.md

 ### **Thoughts**

 - Did a bit of the Colors App.
 There were a few sections that I still listened to but didn't follow.
 Those sections were about refactoring the styling of components.
 Since the course is using Material-UI's design system and I am using styled-components instead, I'm not refactoring any of my stylings.
+- Did a few lessons.
+Altho skipped a lot of content because I already know most of the content I skipped.

 ### **Links**